1.1 Definitions. In these Conditions, the following definitions apply:

 5.2 Subject to clause 5.3, if:

-(a) the Customer gives notice in writing within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 5.1;
+(a) the Customer gives notice in writing within 30 days of delivery that some or all of the Goods do not comply with the warranty set out in clause 5.1;

 (b) the Supplier is given a reasonable opportunity of examining such Goods; and